Fernando-Rodriguez/familyvinylappui/README.md

 # vinylapp_ui

-Functions as a UI for the Vinyl Tracker app.
+Functions as the v1 UI for the Vinyl Tracker app.

+Replaced by v2.